Liz Claman: Personal life

 Claman is a member of the board of directors of the American Theatre Wing, the creator of the Tony Awards.
 Claman is a Tony Award voter.
-In December 2012, she was named one of Jewish Women International's "Woman to Watch."
+In December 2012, she was named one of Jewish Women International's "Woman to Watch".
 Claman is a Big Sister in the Big Brother/Big Sister program at the Jewish Board of Family and Children's Services of Manhattan.
 Claman also has raised more than $30 million for Building Homes For Heroes, a charity that builds custom homes for severely disabled soldiers returning from Iraq and Afghanistan.
 Claman has spoken from the stage of the United Nations' Assembly Hall and has moderated conferences at the World Economic Forum in Davos, Switzerland.

 Despite having been born with mild scoliosis, Claman is an avid runner who completed the New York City Marathon in 2005 and she completed her first Triathlon in New York City in July 2009, finishing the Nautica Olympic-distance Triathlon in under 3.5 hours.
 She has since completed 6 more triathlons and, from her triathlon competitions alone, has raised more than $500,000 for Building Homes For Heroes.
 She is also a skier.
 In 2006 and 2007, Claman participated in the Jerry Ford Celebrity Cup Ski Race in Vail, Colorado sponsored by the Vail Valley Foundation charity.
 In 2007, Claman's ski team made the race finals.

+In February 2025, it was reported that Claman and her husband of 24 years, MSNBC managing editor Jeff Kepnes quietly divorced after 24 years of marriage.